 - No smoking or other open flame is permitted on Library premises.

-- Refreshments are only allowed in the Meeting Room at Library functions.
+- No Refreshments are allowed in the Meeting Room.

 - Groups are responsible for arranging chairs, tables, and other equipment to meet their own needs.